 - Throat irritation

 In general, if you remove yourself from the source of these pollutants and get fresher, cleaner air, these problems will likely go away on their own.
 Unfortunately, prolonged exposure to these irritants can lead to problems with the respiratory system and other, more long-term health concerns.
-If you or your family have any of the above symptoms, fortunately there are measures you can take to ensure that the air in your home is not the cause of them.
+If you or your family have any of the above symptoms, fortunately there are measures you can take to ensure that the air inside your home is not the cause of them.

 Causes of Indoor Air Quality Issues